OpenSpace/OpenSpace-Docs/content/milky-way/stars/star-orbits/index.md

+## Barnard's Star

+Barnard's Star, the fourth-closest star to the Sun, has the highest proper motion of any star in the night sky.
+E. E. Barnard (1857--1923) discovered this motion in 1916, observing that it moves 10.3 arcseconds in the sky per year.
+While its path generally remains in the Galactic disk, its radius from the Galactic center varies greatly.

 :::{figure} star_orbits_panel.png
 :align: left
 :alt: A panel of six images of the Milky Way Galaxy showing one stellar orbit per image.